The Time-lapse Photography How to Guide

 Setting Your Exposure

-I encourage a quick trip to the time-lapse exposure and interval post as there’s much more room to better explain these concepts (a quick summary is excerpted below).
 Also take a look at the time-lapse exposure video tutorial for a different angle on this topic.

 Understand how to get the images you want

 Now it’s ok if you are a little rusty on manual camera control.
 There are a ton of great online resources and books written and designed by some amazing photographers out there.
 I am always learning something new.
-As a refresher to how photographic controls work together to create an exposure, take a look at the time-lapse exposure triangle below.
+As a refresher to how photographic controls work together to create an exposure, take a look at the timelapse exposure triangle below.

 If you are looking for more information on photography and exposure fundamentals here are a few resources to check out: